- Improves blood flow and may support vascular health: Research suggests an association with improved cardiovascular outcomes in some men.

 What is Cialis?

-Cialis became certified by the FDA in 2003 as a safe drug to treat ED.
+Cialis was approved by the FDA in 2003 for the treatment of erectile dysfunction.
 However, new studies show Cialis has other surprising health benefits.

 Cialis and Viagra® are members of a family of drugs called PDE5 inhibitors that help increase blood flow around the body.
 This increased blood flow has potential benefits in other areas than sexual health.
-But Cialis, particularly a version you take daily, has emerged with great potential to treat other issues than just ED.
+But Cialis, particularly a version you take daily, has emerged with potential benefits beyond erectile dysfunction.

 The Health Benefits of Daily Cialis are Different from Other ED Drugs